 At Shannons we understand the passion, pride of ownership and emotional attachment you have for your vehicles.
 As a motoring enthusiast you take care and responsibility for your vehicles - and other important possessions such as your home and contents.

-Shannons is a member of the Australian Alliance Insurance group (AAI).
+Shannons is a subsidiary of AAI Limited (AAI) and a member of the Suncorp General Insurance Group.
 This comprises leading general insurance providers operating throughout Australia.

 AAI holds an Australian Financial Services Licence and is the insurer of the policies arranged by Shannons.
 It has authorised Shannons to be its representative and offer a variety of tailored insurance advice, services and policies to motoring enthusiasts.

-The AAI group has been active in developing the standards that are now key elements of The Code.
+The Suncorp Group has been active in developing the standards that are now key elements of The Code.

 The Code sets minimum standards of service that are to be provided by insurance companies to their customers.